 Shimano's fifth-tier Sora groupset takes care of the shifting, and as usual it was a trouble-free experience.
 You get much of the performance of more expensive groupsets – and proper Dual Control shifters – at a much reduced price.

 Reviewer Dave tried everything from commuting to racing on the Triban 520 and it acquitted itself as well as bikes costing twice as much.
 It's a steal.
-Brakes aside, this is a brilliant bike for the money.
+This is a brilliant bike for the money, and B'Twin tell us they've upgraded the brakes since we reviewed it, which should deal with the biggest flaw we found.

 B’Twin also offers the Triban 520 with a flat handlebar for £429.
 That version also comes with a Shimano Sora groupset although the chainset is downgraded to a Prowheel Ounce instead.